Pelican-Elegant/elegant/documentation/content/Supported Plugins/multi-part-plugin.md

 The currently opened article is displayed in italics.
 In the above example, "Part 2" is opened in the browser tab.

-Title attribute of html anchor tag `<a>` is set for each "Part" to its article title; it is displayed when user hovers over the link.
+Title attribute of HTML anchor tag `<a>` is set for each "Part" to its article title; it is displayed when user hovers over the link.

 ![multi-part example with title of the